Tiruchengode: Festivals

-Tiruchengode's major Festival is the Arthanareeswarar Car Festival known as Vaigasi Visakam (Celebrated during the Tamil month of Vaikasi).
-The Festival is celebrated for 15 days, with separate cars carrying sengottuvelavar, arthanareeswarar and many small lords.
+Tiruchengode's major festival is the Arthanareeswarar Car Festival, known as Vaigasi Visakam (celebrated during the Tamil month of Vaikasi).
+It is celebrated for 15 days, with separate cars carrying Sengottuvelavar, Arthanareeswarar and many small lords.
 This festival is very famous among the nearby surrounding towns and villages.

 Three worship services are offered each day.
 The late night worship service (Artha Jaama Pooja) is considered to be of importance here.
 New moon days are also considered to be special.

-Moliapalli annamar swamy temple is located 15 km from thiruchengodu.
+Moliapalli Annamar Swamy temple is 15 km from Thiruchengodu.